-- Current exposure to contaminants underlying the Zeneca site (Lots 1-3) under the site's current use. - Current exposure to indoor air in businesses in the Harborfront Tract from vapor intrusion, as a result of VOC-contaminated groundwater. - Past, current, and future exposure to metals, pesticides, and PCBs in sediment and surface water in the East Stege Marsh. - Past exposure to students and staff from site-related contaminants in dust and indoor air in Building 240, used by the Making Waves Education Program from 2002 until 2006. - Past exposure to site-related contaminants in dust during remedial activities conducted between 2002 and 2005.
+- Current exposure to contaminants underlying the Zeneca site (Lots 1-3) under the site's current use. - Current exposure to indoor air in businesses in the Harborfront Tract from vapor intrusion, as a result of VOC-contaminated groundwater.

+- Past, current, and future exposure to metals, pesticides, and PCBs in sediment and surface water in the East Stege Marsh. - Past exposure to students and staff from site-related contaminants in dust and indoor air in Building 240, used by the Making Waves Education Program from 2002 until 2006. - Past exposure to site-related contaminants in dust during remedial activities conducted between 2002 and 2005.

-CDPH was not able to determine the potential health impacts of historic exposure to Seaport residents, nearby workers, or residents of the Panhandle Annex or adjacent neighborhoods.
+CDPH was not able to determine the potential health impacts of historic exposure (1944 - 1997) to Seaport residents, nearby workers, or residents of the Panhandle Annex or adjacent neighborhoods.
+For the majority of time that Stauffer operated, emissions were not characterized (measured) or regulated.
+As concerns about emissions became known, pollution control equipment was added and improved as technology advanced.
 Given the types of manufacturing that occurred at Stauffer, the history of emission control, and regulations, we recognize that exposures at levels of health concern could have occurred.
 However, there is no data available to evaluate the level and magnitude of these exposures.